hanabi/hanabi.github.io/misc/announcement-backlog.md

 **Finesses with a Fix Component** (moved)

 ```
-- *Finnesses* with a *Fix Component* are now moved from level 22 to the "extras" section.
+- *Finesses* with a *Fix Component* are now moved from level 22 to the "extras" section.
 ```

 <br />